Dennis Albaugh

-Dennis Ray Albaugh (born 1949 or 1950) is an American billionaire businessman, and the founder and chairman of Albaugh LLC, a pesticide and fertilizer company.
+Dennis Ray Albaugh (born 1949) is an American businessman, and the founder and chairman of Albaugh LLC, a pesticide and fertilizer company.
 He is a car collector, especially Chevrolets, and owns one of the biggest collections of Chevy convertibles in the US.

 Early life

 Albaugh is the son of Dean Floyd Albaugh and Lorna Lee Albaugh (née Markert, 1929–2017).
 His parents farmed near Rockwell City and Somers, Iowa, and later moved to rural Elkhart and Ankeny.
 He is the second of four children: Mickey, Dennis, Sheryl, and Roland.

-Albaugh was born in Marco Island, Florida, and was educated at Des Moines Area Community College.
+Albaugh was born in Des Moines, Iowa and was educated at Des Moines Area Community College.

 Career

 Albaugh started in business in 1979, selling fertilizer and seeds.
 After Monsanto's patent ran out on glyphosate in 2001, the chemical used in their best-selling herbicide Roundup, Albaugh began to sell a generic version of the product and bought a factory in Argentina to make it at a competitive price, allowing him to expand the business worldwide.

 In 2008, his net worth was estimated by Forbes at US$3.5 billion.